Geography of Ontario: Climate

 The climate of Ontario varies by season and location.
 It is affected by three air sources: cold, dry, arctic air from the north (dominant factor during the winter months, and for a longer part of the year in far northern Ontario); Pacific polar air crossing in from the western Canadian Prairies/US Northern Plains; and warm, moist air from the Gulf of Mexico and the Atlantic Ocean.
 The effects of these major air masses on temperature and precipitation depend mainly on latitude, proximity to major bodies of water and to a small extent, terrain relief.
 The surrounding Great Lakes greatly influence the climatic region of southern Ontario.
 During the fall and winter months, heat stored from the lakes is released, moderating the climate near the shores of the lakes.
 This gives some parts of southern Ontario milder winters than mid-continental areas at lower latitudes.
 In general, most of Ontario's climate is classified as humid continental.

-Ontario has four main climatic regions:
+Ontario has three main climatic regions: